-Biology Questions and Answers was specifically designed, written, and organized to make learning biology easier.
-More than 1800 questions and answers, covering all of the primary branches and subjects in biology, are available to make studying biology as easy for you as possible.
+Biology Questions and Answers was specially designed, written, and organized to make learning biology easier.
+More than 1800 Q&As, covering all of the primary branches and subjects in biology, are available to make studying biology as easy for you as possible.

 By following the logical sequence of questions for each subject, from basic concepts to more advanced ones, you will learn more than ever.
-Discover how to build your knowledge of biology step by step, through intelligent sequences of questions and answers.
+Discover how to build your knowledge of biology step by step, through intelligent sequences of Q&As.

-135 logically organized questions and answers, starting with the basic concepts and moving on to water properties and mineral salts, carbohydrates, lipids, proteins, enzymes, and nucleic acids.
+135 logically organized Q&As, starting with the basic concepts and moving on to water properties and mineral salts, carbohydrates, lipids, proteins, enzymes, and nucleic acids.

-Review cell biology through 204 questions and answers designed to make learning biology’s main subjects, like cell structure, cell division, photosynthesis, and protein synthesis, easier.
+Review cell biology through 204 Q&As designed to make learning biology’s main subjects, such as cell structure, cell division, photosynthesis, and protein synthesis, easier.

-Familiarize yourself with bacteria, protists, viruses, and fungi with 59 questions and answers spanning the basic concepts to more advanced ones.
+Familiarize yourself with bacteria, protists, viruses, and fungi with 59 Q&As spanning the basic concepts to more advanced ones.

-242 questions and answers can be found here covering the main phyla: poriferans, cnidarians, flatworms, roundworms, annelids, arthropods, mollusks, echinoderms, and chordates.
+242 Q&As can be found here covering the main phyla: poriferans, cnidarians, flatworms, roundworms, annelids, arthropods, molluscs, echinoderms, and chordates.

-Discover how easy it is to study and understand everything about physiology by using these logical sequences of 506 questions and answers.
+Discover how easy it is to study and understand everything about physiology by using these logical sequences of 506 Q&As.

-Learn everything you need to know at the high school level about embryonic development and extraembryonic membranes through just 40 questions and answers.
+Learn everything you need to know at the high school level about embryonic development and extraembryonic membranes through just 40 Q&As.

-From plant classification to plant physiology, we cover the main subjects of botany with 141 question and answers written by biology teachers.
+From plant classification to plant physiology, we cover the main subjects of botany with 141 Q&As written by biology teachers.

-These 139 questions and answers are tailored to help you review fundamental concepts as well as Mendel's laws, non-Mendelian inheritance, linkage, and more.
+These 139 Q&As are tailored to help you review fundamental concepts as well as Mendel's laws, non-Mendelian inheritance, linkage, and more.

-Discover known facts and hypotheses on the origin of life and the theory of evolution by reviewing these 50 questions and answers.
+Discover known facts and hypotheses on the origin of life and the theory of evolution by reviewing these 50 Q&As.

-Imagine learning ecology through just 140 questions and answers structured to teach you about ecosystems, biomes, food chains, biodiversity, ecological interactions, ecological succession, population, and environmental issues.
+Imagine learning ecology through just 140 Q&As structured to teach you about ecosystems, biomes, food chains, biodiversity, ecological interactions, ecological succession, population, and environmental issues.

 Do you know the difference between atherosclerosis and arteriosclerosis?
-You will, plus so much more on common diseases, when you review these 131 questions and answers.
+You will, plus so much more on common diseases, when you review these 131 Q&As.